chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Canon of Oaths says:

 81

-With a dignified body, contemplating a hundred thousand kalpas,

-It's not as good as a moment thinking of the teacher.
+>
+>Years and years of doing meditation on the development or completion stages,
+>
+>or years and years of chanting mantras,
+>
+>cannot compare with one instant of remembering the guru.
+>

 This means that contemplating the Buddha's thirty-two and eighty-sixty marks, or the marks of a bodhisattva or deity for 100,000 kalpas, is the same as thinking of the guru for a moment.

-Therefore, the merit of thinking of the guru is very, very great!
+Therefore, the merit of remembering the guru is very, very great!
 Many people say, "I can't visualize the deity, nor can I visualize Shakyamuni Buddha."

 In this case, it is enough to visualize the guru.